tdtu98/JAIST_Chatbot_v2/README.md

 <p align="center">
   <img src="https://github.com/tdtu98/JAIST_Chatbot_v2/blob/main/images/demo.gif" alt="drawing" style="width:80%;"/>
 </p>
 This the the next version of my chatbot following RAG method.
-Instead of using streamlit, I implemented the backend with fastapi.
-The new features like login and signup with username and password are also implemented.
-The chat history and user's information are stored in mongodb.
-We can monitor the mongodb using mongo express.
-I also implemented chat streaming for better user experience.
-I also containerized all components for future deployment or testing.
+Our features includes:

+- Signup and login.
+- RAG system with Langchain and ChatGPT-3.5 API.
+- User data storage with Mongodb.
+- Chat histories storage using Mongodb.
+- Chat streaming with Fastapi and chain method astream_event.
+- Containerization with Docker.

 ## RAG
 <p align="center">
   <img src="https://github.com/tdtu98/JAIST_Chatbot_v2/blob/main/images/RAG.png" alt="drawing" style="width:90%;"/>
 </p>
+The basic idead of our RAG system is using a chat memory to re-generate the input question.
+For example in our demo, since the previous question is about JAIST, the new generated question is likely to be "What does JAIST stand for?".
+The rest of our RAG basically follows the standard stucture containing different components: embeddings, LLM, vectorstore, prompts.

 ## Usage
 Please pull this respository and using the docker command: